-- 1. MK58 LLC (Applicant) requested a preliminary plat to subdivide 81.36 acres into 505 single-family and townhome residential lots using the planned residential development (PRD) provisions.
+- 1. MK58 LLC (Applicant) requested a preliminary plat to subdivide 81.36 acres into 488 single-family and townhome residential lots using the planned residential development (PRD) provisions.
 The submitted applications include one for forest land conversion related to the proposal to harvest 53 acres of timber.
-The planned residential development and plat would create 505 residential lots on 81.36 acres to be developed in phases with a combination of single-family and multifamily units, 27 open space tracts, a new internal public road system, and public sewer and water facilities.
-The subject property is comprised of nine contiguous tax parcels (referred to herein as "the subject property") in the Lacey Urban Growth Area south of Mullen Road SE in unincorporated Thurston County.
-Exhibits 1, 1.A, 1.B, 1.C, 1.D, 1.SS, 3, and 6. - 2.
+The proposal would also create 27 open space tracts, a new internal public road system, several stormwater ponds, and public sewer and water facilities.
+The property subject to the applications is comprised of 10 contiguous tax parcels (referred to herein as "the subject property") in the Lacey Urban Growth Area south of Mullen Road SE in unincorporated Thurston County.
+Exhibits 12, 12.A, 12.B, 12.C, 12.D, 12.E, and 12.F. - 2.
 The subject property is zoned McAllister Geologically Sensitive Area (MGSA).
 Exhibit 1.
 The intent of the MGSA zone is to: a) protect the McAllister Springs geologically sensitive area by provision of sewer and application of strong water quality standards for residential uses; b) provide density opportunities that will make provision of sewer economically attractive and accelerate installation of sewer to this area; and c) enhance residential quality of the Lacey UGA by providing a high standard of development for single-family residential development at urban densities.
 Thurston County Code (TCC) 20.10.010.
 Land uses permitted outright in the MGSA zone include single-family residential development, planned residential developments, townhouse developments, condominiums, and a maximum of up to 5% of two- and three-family units.
 TCC 20.10.020.
 The permitted residential density is a minimum of three and a maximum of six residential units per acre when sewer is provided.
 TCC 21.10.035.
 The Lacey-Thurston County Joint Comprehensive Plan designates the area for residential use.
 Exhibit 1. - 3.
-The purpose of the planned residential development provisions within the Lacey UGA are established in County Code as follows: a) to encourage imaginative design and the creation of permanent open space by permitting greater flexibility in zoning requirements than is generally permitted by other chapters of this title; b) to preserve or create environmental amenities superior to those generally found in conventional developments; c) to create or preserve usable open space for the enjoyment of the occupants; d) to preserve to the greatest possible extent the natural characteristics of the land, including topography, natural vegetation, waterways, views, etc.; e) to encourage development of a variety of housing types; f) to provide for maximum efficiency in the layout of streets, utility networks, and other public improvements; and g) to provide a guide for developers
+The purposes of the planned residential development provisions within the Lacey UGA are established in County Code as follows: a) to encourage imaginative design and the creation of permanent open space by permitting greater flexibility in zoning requirements than is generally permitted by other chapters of this title; b) to preserve or create environmental amenities superior to those generally found in conventional developments; c) to create or preserve usable open space for the enjoyment of the occupants; d) to preserve to the greatest possible extent the natural characteristics of the land, including topography, natural vegetation, waterways, views, etc.; e) to encourage development of a variety of housing types; f) to provide for maximum efficiency in the layout of streets, utility networks, and other public improvements; and g) to provide a guide for developers

-3 The legal description of the subject property is a portion of Section 35 and 36, Township 18 North, Range 1 West, W.M.; also known as Tax Parcel Numbers 09710001000 (19.6 acres), 09710005004 (5.0 acres), 09710005001 (1.0 acre), 09710005003 (4.7 acres), 11836330000 (40.8 acres), 11836330700 (4.7 acres), 11836330500 (4.34 acres), 11836330200 (0.03 acres), and 11836330100 (1.1 acres).
-Exhibit 1.D.
+7 The legal description of the subject property is a portion of Section 35 and 36, Township 18 North, Range 1 West, W.M.; also known as Tax Parcel Numbers 09710001000 (19.6 acres), 09710005004 (5.0 acres), 09710005001 (1.0 acre), 09710005003 (4.7 acres), 11836330000 (39.81 acres), 11836330401 (0.99 acres), 11836330700 (4.7 acres), 11836330500 (4.34 acres), 11836330200 (0.03 acres), and 11836330100 (1.1 acres).
+Exhibit 12.F (Sheet C1.1).